profgrammer/BestNews/README.md

 # BestNews
-news app for android gets news articles from newsapi.com
+News App for android gets news articles from newsapi.com

 Made using Java in Android Studio.